blumixid/docs/security/index.md

 <dd>Each {{site.data.keyword.Bluemix_notm}} application is isolated and runs in its own container that has specific resource limits for processor, memory, and disk.</dd>

 <dt>Operating system security hardening</dt>
-<dd>IBM administrators perform network and operating system hardening regularly by using tools such as IBM Endpoint Manager.</dd>
+<dd>{{site.data.keyword.Bluemix_notm}} administrators perform network and operating system hardening regularly by using tools such as IBM Endpoint Manager.</dd>
 </dl>

 ### Operational security